• Skip to primary navigation

 1 hour hour 10 minutes minutes

-Perfect Instant Pot Pinto Beans (no soak)
+Perfect Instant Pot Pinto Beans Recipe (No Soak)

 Dairy Free Dairy-Free Gluten Free Gluten Free Nut Free Nut Free Vegan Vegan Vegetarian Vegetarian